The Best Background Check Services For 2021

 Background checks are used to verify that a potential employee is who they claim to be, and provide an opportunity to use different searches and screenings to check the applicant’s criminal records, driving record, and civil court records, as well as confirm education credentials and employment history, among other things.

-To provide complete transparency, let’s take a look at how we developed our analysis of the best background check services.
-First, we compiled background check reviews from eight leading publications.
+To provide complete transparency, let’s take a look at how we developed our analysis of the best background check services in 2021.
+First, we compiled recent background check reviews from eight leading publications.
 Then we listed all of the background check vendors that were analyzed by these review sources and added their scores across all eight reviews to the chart, essentially creating a comprehensive meta analysis.

 Here’s how we calculated and charted the scores.
 Companies that are named “Best” in the category, or are ranked #1, receive +10 points; companies that were ranked #2 or #3 receive +9 or +8 points, respectively, and so on.
 (Similar methodologies are used by statistical analysis sites, such as FiveThirtyEight and Metacritic.)
 Finally, we added the points for each vendor across all eight reviews for the Total Score in the right column.